- 1. "Surver" resume

 Any native German, Spanish, or Swedish speaking hiring manager would know that the correct way to phrase what the candidate is trying to say is “Ich spreche Deutsch, hablo español con fluidez, och pratar också jättebra svenska”.

 If you claim to be fluent in a language, make sure you know how to form grammatically correct sentences.
-Otherwise, you run the risk of getting caught lying on your resume.
-This could end up not just costing you the job, but also putting a dent in your reputation.
+Lying on your resume could end up not just costing you the job, but also getting you blacklisted from ta company altogether.

 The most glaring mistake this candidate makes in their resume is providing too much irrelevant personal information.